Canning Tomatoes in Water Bath Canner | Safe & Easy Method

 Notes

 • This recipe is an official canning recipe from the National Center of Home Food Preservation.
 Do not change or alter the recipe.
-Changing the recipe or not following the direction can make the end product unsafe to store and eat.
+Changing the recipe or not following the directions can make the end product unsafe to store and eat.

 • Use store-bought bottled lemon juice for this recipe.
 The acidity of bottled lemon juice is more consistent than fresh lemons.